EntySec/EntySec-Blog/_posts/2026-01-05-baking-shellcodes.md

 ## Step 9: The "Industrial Mixer" (Python Integration)

 For the master chef who needs to produce hundreds of variations of a recipe, manual assembly is too slow.
 By using **HatAsm’s Python API**, you can write scripts that bake shellcode programmatically.
-This is incredibly useful for "on-the-fly" payload generation where you might need to inject dynamic values—like an IP address or a port number—directly into the assembly before it's "cooked."
+This is incredibly useful for "on-the-fly" payload generation where you might need to inject dynamic values — like an IP address or a port number — directly into the assembly before it's "cooked."

 * **The Fix:** Use the `HatAsm()` class to handle assembly and disassembly within your own Python exploits.